Skip to content

 In 2018, the Danish Forum for Freedom of Religion or Belief (FoRB) was established in connection with the Danish Government’s initiative for Freedom of Religion or Belief.
 The aim of the Forum for FoRB is to gather relevant Danish actors from all faith-based and secular civil society backgrounds in Denmark, including academia, religious institutions, and others who wish to engage in and discuss the Danish efforts on freedom of religion or belief abroad.

-Acting Special Representative for Freedom of Religion or Belief, Karen Grønlund Rogne, welcomed the 9th meeting of the Forum.
+Special Representative for Freedom of Religion of Belief, Karen Grønlund Rogne, welcomed the Forum, emphasizing the value of sharing experiences and knowledge on working with FoRB.